web3goals/family-contributors-prototype/README.md

 # 🍭 Family Contributors

-A web3 space where parents reward children for valuable actions
+A web3 space where parents reward children for valuable actions and help the younger generation become the next billion blockchain users.

 ## 🔗 Links